Murders of Dean and Tina Clouse: Religious group

 When Donna Casasanta later tried to report Dean as missing to the authorities, her claim was quickly dismissed as him having joined the religious group as Sister Susan had said, with the police citing the return of the car as proof that Dean's disappearance was voluntary.
 The couple's families said that they never found it believable that the couple would join a cult, and it is now believed that the car was intentionally returned to lessen the chances of a formal investigation.

 It is believed that the religious group that returned the car is also the same group that left Holly at the church in Arizona.
 This group was observed living nomadically around the Southwest United States.
 Their beliefs involved male and female separation, as well as vegetarianism and not using leather goods.
 It also claimed to have left another baby before, at a laundromat.

+In 2023, it was revealed that the religious group in question was the Christ Family, a nomadic group founded by Charles Franklin "Lightning Amen" McHugh.

+Holly's belief

+In an November 2023 interview with ABC on 20/20, Holly Clouse revealed that she believes the religious cult her parents were involved with may have murdered them because they wanted to leave the group.
+She explained that after her parents' deaths, members of the cult left her at a church in Yuma, Arizona, where she was later adopted by the pastor of the church.
+Holly has suggested that her parents’ desire to distance themselves from the cult could have led to their brutal deaths.